Bad Blood: The Tuskegee Syphilis Study in Macon County, Alabama — 1932-1972

 A Troubling Legacy

-In its final report the following May, the Committee urged President Clinton to apologize for the wrongs of the Tuskegee Study.
+In its final report the following May, the Committee urged the United States President, Bill Clinton, to apologize for the wrongs of the Tuskegee Study.
 The Committee’s work bore fruit on May 16, 1997 when the President apologized on behalf of the United States government to the surviving participants of the study.
 These men and members of the Legacy Committee were invited to the White House to witness the apology.

 Although the President’s words formally closed this ignoble chapter in the history of American public health, the Study’s repercussions are still felt in African-American communities and the biomedical professions.
 In keeping with the goals of the Legacy Committee, this exhibit aims to preserve collective memory of the Tuskegee Syphilis Study and the ongoing transformation of its legacy.